AdiPat/hashtag-generator/README.md

 - **Hashtag Distance:** Computes how close two hashtags are.
 - **Hashtag Definitions**: Get hashtag definitions.

 # Usage: HashtagUtils API

+Make sure you add your `OPENAI_API_KEY` to a .env file from the location where you're running the script.

 ## Methods